KhuramC/Team-F-Final-Project/README.md

 Private void initializeButtons(int maxTries, int codeLength, ActionListener colorListener, ActionListener submitListener) which initializes the buttons on the game board based off of user input.

+WARNING WHEN TESTING: GameSettings always propts user for input and input does not effect outcome of tets, but all input fields need to above 0 for all tests to run.
+(A lot of pannels pop up, put in numbers greater than 0)

 ### Hipolito: I implemented the game Mancala. the rules are as follows:
 1. The board consists of two rows of six holes (or pits) each.
 2. Four stones go to each pit at the beginning of a game.